daniyalmaster693/SuperCorners/GettingStarted.md

 - Actions sets can be created by clicking the plus button in the toolbar from the corner or zone tab.
 - You can choose between creating a global action set or for a specific app.
 - You can name your set, and configure it's activation behaviors.
-This is seperate for each sets, allowing you to create multiple global or per app sets that use different activation methods.
+This is seperate for each set, allowing you to create multiple global or per app sets that use different activation methods.

 **(Note: If your are updating from an older version before v2.0.0, your action configuration will not be carried over.)**